 The anti-abortion movement has long sought to undermine support for abortion rights generally by focusing on and demonizing late-term abortions — though, as noted above, less than one percent of abortions occur after fetal viability, and these cases typically involve threats to the health of the woman or severe fetal abnormalities.

 The latest impetus for an attack on late-term abortions arose when New York sought to codify abortion rights in case Roe v.
-Wade is reversed, passing a law earlier this year that allows for late-term abortions under strict medical circumstances (as did a proposed law in Virginia).
-Anti-abortion advocates, including President Trump, began describing such abortions as a form of “infanticide,” making lurid and wildly inaccurate claims about what the procedure entails.
+Wade is reversed, passing a law in 2019 that allows for late-term abortions under strict medical circumstances (as did a proposed law in Virginia).
+Anti-abortion advocates, including then-President Trump, began describing such abortions as a form of “infanticide,” making lurid and wildly inaccurate claims about what the procedure entails.

 What is the Hyde Amendment?